harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-disk-loss.md

 - If you change the secret key name (from `azure.auth`) please also update the `AZURE_AUTH_LOCATION` ENV value in the ChaosExperiment CR with the same name.

-## Default validation
+## Default validations
-- Azure Disk should be connected to an instance.
+- Azure disk should be connected to an instance.

 ## Fault tunables
 <details>